ahmetozdemirrr/Natural-Language-Processing/n-gram language models/report.md

 ##### Supporting Functions in `text_gen.py`

 - **`get_top_n_grams(ngram_table, current_context)`**:
-  - **Description**: Retrieves the most probable n-grams from the model given the current context.
-This function is crucial for generating realistic sentences, as it identifies likely continuations of the sentence.
+  - **Description**: Retrieves the top K most probable n-grams from the model given the current context.
+This function is crucial for generating realistic sentences, as it identifies likely continuations based on n-gram probabilities.
   - **Output**: Returns a list of probable n-grams, allowing `generate_random_sentence()` to construct the next part of the sentence with contextual relevance.